 - 5.1 Assurance evidence has been gathered from Service Management Teams (SMT) by way of a self-assessment questionnaires designed around the principles of the International Framework of Good Governance in the Public Sector (developed by CIPFA and the International Federation of Accountants and Delivering Good Governance in Local Government (CIPFA/SOLACE).

 - 5.2 The evidence submitted by services has undergone a process of quality assurance through the Policy & Governance Group, which is chaired by the Head of Legal & Governance Services and comprises Senior Officers from the following services and representatives of each Directorate:

 - Legal

 - Finance

-- > Human Resources
+- Human Resources

 - Internal Audit

 - Information Compliance & Security

 - IT and Information Systems

-- > Procurement
+- Procurement

 - Democratic Services

-- 5.3 Each SMT has certified that, having reviewed financial and non-financial controls within each of their areas, they are satisfied that these are adequate and effective subject to certain improvement actions which have been identified as part of that self-assessment process being implemented.
+- 5.3 Each SMT has certified that, having considered the evidence of the financial and non-financial controls within each of their areas, they are satisfied that these are adequate and effective subject to certain improvement actions which have been identified as part of that self-assessment process being implemented.

 - 5.4 A Certificate of Assurance to this effect has been signed by each Director and their respective Depute Chief Executive.

 - 5.5 Corporate assurance has also been provided as regards the adequacy of the internal controls from the following Officers:

 - Chief Finance Officer (S 95 Officer)

-- Head of Legal & Governance Services / Monitoring Officer
+- Head of Legal & Governance Services /Monitoring Officer

-- Head of Democratic Services
+- · Head of Democratic Services

 - Chief Internal Auditor

 - Corporate Procurement Manager

 - Information Compliance Manager

 - Corporate IT Manager

+- Senior Information Risk Owner

-- The Council's Chief Financial Officer is a key member of the Senior Management of the Council helping it to develop and implement strategy and to maintain strong financial management underpinned by effective financial controls.
-The Chief Finance Officer has provided assurance that the authority's financial management arrangements conform to the governance requirements of the 'CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010).
+- The Council's Chief Financial Officer is a key member of the Executive Officer Team of the Council helping it to develop and implement a sound financial strategy based on strong financial management underpinned by robust and effective financial controls.
+The authority's financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010).

-- 5.7 The Council has effective arrangements in place to enable the Chief Executive to discharge her functions as the Head of Paid Service.

-- 5.8 The Council has effective arrangements in place to enable the Head of Legal & Governance Service to discharge her functions as the Monitoring Officer.
+- 5.7 The Council has arrangements in place for the management of information risk including an information security policy and standards.
+Government policy as regards the identification and assessment of threats to local authorities has changed recently and the security measures have been reviewed in 2015/16 to ensure continuing compliance with the Public Service Network (PSN) requirements.

+- 5.8 A risk-based internal audit plan is prepared annually in a process which reviews all the significant activities and systems that contribute to the achievement of the Council's objectives.
+The Audit Committee approves the annual audit plan and